code-collabo/node-mongo-api-boilerplate-templates/README.md

 - Add your atlas mongoDB uri string to the `MONGODB_ATLAS_URI` environment variable in the .env file

 #### Step 4
-Start the automated dev server and choose ATLAS connection:
+Start the automated development server and choose ATLAS connection:
 ````
 npm run dev
 ````

 #### Step 4 (alternative)
-You can also use the (manual) dev server alternative for connection to mongoDB atlas:
+You can also use the (manual) development server alternative for connection to mongoDB atlas:
 ````
 npm run dev:atlas
 ````